kube-green/kube-green.github.io/CONTRIBUTING.md

 ## Add your organization to ADOPTERS

 Have you started using *kube-green*?
-Add your organization to [adopters.yaml file](https://github.com/kube-green/kube-green.github.io/blob/main/adopters.yaml).
+Add your organization to [adopters.yaml file](https://github.com/kube-green/kube-green.github.io/blob/main/adopters.yaml), creating a pull request on this repository.
 You can do it adding your organization information as in example:

 ```yaml
 - organization: My Organization Name